 Serge A. Shapiro received his Diploma in Applied Geophysics from Lomonosov Moscow State University (1982).

-From 1982 to 1991 he worked as a geophysicist at the Moscow Research Institute VNIIGeosystem, where in 1987 he received his PhD degree.
+From 1982 to 1991 he was a geophysicist at the Moscow Research Institute of Geosystems, where in 1987 he received his PhD degree.
 The main subject of his research was seismic attenuation and scattering.

-From 1997 to 1999, he was a Professor of Applied Geophysics at the Geological School of the Polytechnic Institute in Nancy, France.
+From 1997 to 1999, he was a Professor of Applied Geophysics at the Geological School of the Institute Polytechnique in Nancy, France.

 Since February 1999, he has been a full Professor of Geophysics at the Freie Universität Berlin and, since 2004 - Director of the PHASE (PHysics and Application of Seismic Emission) university consortium.